pepoon/MagicChess/README.md

 * MagicChess.Network: Magic chest network protocol implementation.
   * Includes classes for reading & writing messages (todo).

-The simplest way to compile MagicChess is to open the solution in Visual Studio and pressing and build the entire solution, it will restore the nuget packages as well.
+The simplest way to compile MagicChess is to open the solution in Visual Studio and build the entire solution, it will restore the nuget packages as well.

-Contact me via my e-mail, calull@gmail.com if you have any question.
+Contact me via my e-mail, calullmercade@gmail.com if you have any question.